-Can it actually be better to be a non-recruited walk-on to a Division I baseball team compared to a player who’s been actively recruited to join that team?
+Can it actually be better to be a non-recruited walk-on to an NCAA Division I baseball, basketball, or football team compared to a player who’s been actively recruited to join that team?

-It can be when a baseball player desires to transfer from one Division I program to another!
+It can be when that athlete desires to transfer from one Division I program to another!

-As many of you know, in Division I baseball, a transfer directly from one program to another is required to “sit out” (can practice but not play) a year at the second school before he can be eligible for competition.
+As many of you know, in Division I baseball, basketball, and football, a transfer directly from one program to another is required to “sit out” (can practice but not play) a year at the second school before he can be eligible for competition.

 There is an exception, however, for a player who was not on scholarship and was not recruited by the first school.
 A player in that situation MAY transfer from one Division I program to another and be immediately eligible to play upon transfer (as long as they meet appropriate academic requirements).
-This exception also applies for basketball and football (bowl subdivision).
+This exception also applies for men’s ice hockey.

 The requirement of this exception that trips up most players is how the term “recruited” is defined by the NCAA.
 A “preferred walk-on” might not be “recruited” in NCAA terms.